 Master of High Performance Coaching and Technical Leadership (MHPCTL)

-The Master of High Performance Coaching and Technical Leadership is a two to three year, 30 credit specialized program for experienced sport coaches and technical leaders who are looking to advance in their careers and engage in professional development.
+The Master of High Performance Coaching and Technical Leadership is a three year, 30 credit specialized program for experienced sport coaches and technical leaders who are looking to advance in their careers and engage in professional development.
+The program is composed of a one-year graduate certificate (HPCTL), followed by two years of graduate course work (MHPCTL).
 Through a partnership with the leading national agencies in high performance sport (Own The Podium (OTP), Coaching Association of Canada (CAC), Canadian Sport Institute (CSI) and National Sport Organizations) an exemplary program will be offered using a blended delivery model.
+More information can be found at the HPCTL/MHPCTL site and FAQ section.

 Admission Information & Requirements